| 423.1 Definitions. (a) Care label means a permanent label or tag, containing

 hat water up to 150 degrees F (68 degrees C) can be regularly vied.

-(e) Regular Care means customary and routine care, not spot care.
+(e) Regular Care means customary and routine care, not spot care. (f) Textile Product means any commodity, woven, knit or otherwise made

 primarily of fiber, yarn or fabric and intended for sale or resale,